Don't let the doctor dismiss your migraine symptoms. New medicines and treatments are giving millions of women relief from the worst headache of all.

 Kids get headaches just like everyone else.
 But if your child seems to be having headaches with any kind of frequency, talk to a pediatrician about it -- even if there is no family history of migraines, stresses Scott W. Powers, PhD, a migraine researcher at Cincinnati Children's Hospital Medical Center.
 And don't think your child might be too young to have migraines.
 Powers has treated children as young as 3 years.

-Originally published in Better Homes and Gardens magazine, April 2003
+Originally published in Better Homes & Gardens magazine, April 2003